 - Evening with Genetics

-Interested in bariatric surgery?
-The Comprehensive Bariatric Surgery Center offers free seminars every Thursday afternoon.
+Interested in weight loss surgery?
+The Weight Loss and Metabolic Center offers free seminars the first and third Monday of each month.
 Each session provides an overview of surgeries, process and dietary information.
-To reserve a space in an upcoming seminar, please call (713) 798-5700 or email email@example.com.
+To reserve a space in an upcoming seminar, please call (713) 798-2682 or (833) BCM-MORE or email email@example.com.
 To learn more visit the center website.

 - CPR/AED Training Classes

 Trainers in the Sports Medicine division offer first aid, CPR/AED training classes.
 Visit their website for more information.

 The Children’s Nutrition Research Center offers a Healthy Eating Plan Calculator, Kids’ Body Mass Index Calculator and Adult Energy Needs and Body Mass Index Calculator.